 1. Surround Your Site With Temporary Fencing

-Temporary fencing is effective in securing a worksite overnight.
-It is affordable, is only required to be set up at the start of construction, and will make it more difficult for intruders to access your site and machinery.
+Temporary construction fencing is effective in securing a worksite overnight.
+It is affordable to buy temporary fencing, is only required to be set up at the start of construction, and will make it more difficult for intruders to access your site and machinery.

 Even if intruders manage to climb into your worksite, if your temp fencing is securely locked, it will be very difficult for thieves to take heavy machinery and equipment.
 If you would like to protect your site with fencing, TTFS have competitive priced fencing for sale.